WojciechJelen/WojciechJelen/README.md

 * 🌍  I'm based in Wroclaw
 * ✉️  You can contact me at [wjelen30@gmail.com](mailto:wjelen30@gmail.com)
-* 🧠  I'm learning Rust 🦀
+* 🧠  I'm learning Python

 ### Skills